How To Conditional Format Google Sheets

 – Click on the **Format** menu and select **Conditional formatting**.

-Step 2: Choose a Condition (See Also: How To Add Borders On Google Sheets)
+Step 2: Choose a Condition (See Also: How Do I Convert An Excel Spreadsheet To A Google Sheet)

 – In the **Format cells if…** dropdown menu, select the desired condition.